SE-UP/RSE-UP/_sources/chapters/python_cli.md

     This means that if an argument is given it will be used, but if none is provided, a default of `'-'` will be used instead.
     `argparse.FileType('r')` understands `'-'` to mean "read from standard input"; this is another Unix convention that many programs follow.

-After these changes,we can create a pipeline like this to count the words in the first 500 lines of a book:
+After these changes, we can create a pipeline like this to count the words in the first 500 lines of a book:

 ```bash